AnyBlok/AnyBlok/doc/ROADMAP.rst

 * Add Blok group as "Category" or "Blok group"
 * Make a registry reload to update registry without destroy the curent registry and create a new(Protect the session)
 * Add RelationShip model in anyblok-core and refatore the get column http://docs.sqlalchemy.org/en/latest/faq.html#how-do-i-get-a-list-of-all-columns-relationships-mapped-attributes-etc-given-a-mapped-class
-* Refactor the m2m, o2m, m2o, o2o.
-Allow to have more than one primary key
 * Put postgres databas in this own distribution with the good import
 * order by in model (and the possibility to change the in relation ship)